 Evaluating Ingredients – Soy Oligosaccharides in Swine Part 5

 This is the fifth blog I’ve written as part of the evaluating ingredients series which provides tips for evaluating the relative value of ingredients.
 This series gives knowledge you can use to guide a least-cost formulation program.
-The first four ar
+This blog is new in that it covers swine feed and a specific type of dietary fiber, oligosaccharides, found in soybeans.
+Most swine diets include soy meal of some type, and since oligosaccharides are naturally present in soybeans, soy meals will contain them.
+The first four are linked to below:

 - Effect of dietary fiber in poultry